enarjord/passivbot_binance_isolated_margin_legacy/README.md

 ------------------------------------------------------------------

-released freely -- anybody may copy, redistribute, modify, use for commercial, non-commercial, educational or non-educational purposes, censor, denounce, or claim as one's own without permission from anybody
+released freely -- anybody may copy, redistribute, modify, use for commercial, non-commercial, educational or non-educational purposes, censor or claim as one's own without permission from anybody

 ------------------------------------------------------------------